Aarkan1/exercise-data/intro-to-git/README.md

 1. Create a `src` directory and add a couple of files to it.
 1. Use the `add` command, but name the directory, not the individual files.
 Use the `status` command.
 See how both files have been staged.
 Commit them.
 1. Make a change to one of the files.
 Use the `diff` command to view the details of the change.
 1. Next, `add` the changed file, and notice how it moves to the staging area in the `status` output.
 Also observe that the `diff` command you did before using add now gives no output.
 Why not?
-What do you have to do to see a `diff` of the things in the staging area?
+What do you have to do to see a `diff` of the things in the staging area? _(Hint: Don't remember?
+Look at the [cheat-sheet](https://github.com/Aarkan1/exercises/raw/main/intro-to-git/cheat-sheet.jpg))_
 1. Now – without committing – make another change to the same file you changed in step 10.
 Look at the `status` output, and the `diff` output.
 Notice how you can have both staged and unstaged changes, even when you’re talking about a single file.
 Observe the difference when you use the `add` command to stage the latest round of changes.
 Finally, `commit` them.
 You should now have started to get a feel for the staging area.
 1. Use the `log` command in order to see all of the commits you made so far.
 1. Use the `show` command to look at an individual commit.
 How many characters of the commit identifier can you get away with typing at a minimum?